Eden Gardens: Stadium history

 Ground of the Calcutta Cricket Club, 15 Jan'y.
 1861 H.M.
 68th L.I. from Rangoon, versus the Calcutta Cricket Club, a lithograph after a watercolour by Percy Carpenter, depicting a Calcutta Cricket Club match played at Eden Gardens.

 The stadium was established in 1864.
 The origins of its name are uncertain.
 According to some, the stadium is named after the Eden Gardens park where it is located, itself named after the Eden sisters, Emily and Fanny, of Lord Auckland, the Governor-General of India (1836–1842).
 Initially named the 'Auckland Circus Gardens', the park was renamed to the 'Eden Gardens' in 1841.

-However, according to popular culture, Babu Rajchandra Das, the zamindar (landlord) of Janbazar, Kolkata and husband of Rani Rashmoni, gifted one of his biggest gardens, Mar Bagan, besides the river Hooghly, to Lord Auckland and his sister Emily Eden in gratitude for their help in saving his third daughter from a fatal disease.
+However, according to popular culture, Babu Rajchandra Das, the zamindar of Janbazar, Kolkata and husband of Rani Rashmoni, gifted one of his biggest gardens, Marh Bagan, besides the river Hooghly, to Lord Auckland and his sister Emily Eden in gratitude for their help in saving his third daughter from a fatal disease.
 The garden was then renamed to the Eden Gardens.

 The cricket grounds were built between Babughat and Fort William.
 The stadium is in the B. B. D. Bagh area of the city, near the State Secretariat and across from the Calcutta High Court.

 The first Test match at the venue was held in 1934 between England and India, its first One Day International in 1987 between India and Pakistan and its first T20 international in 2011 between India and England.
 The 1993 Hero Cup semi-final featuring India and South Africa was the first day/night match.

 The stadium also hosted matches of the inaugural edition of Nehru Cup in 1982.